SDK Integrations

 )

 For Telegram Web App file downloads, backend responses should include Content-Disposition: attachment; filename="..." and Access-Control-Allow-Origin: https://web.telegram.org.
-The signed-download helpers and bundle public routes should preserve those headers.
+The signed-download helpers and app public routes should preserve those headers.

 Reference: Telegram SDK Integration README.